 - Finally, click OK to complete the procedure of setting up permission.

-Whenever you share an Excel worksheet, you should be aware of the constraints which the shared spreadsheet does not support.
+Whenever you share an Excel worksheet, you should be aware of the constraints that the shared spreadsheet does not support.
 So take a peek at it.

 - Filtering and sorting by formats.